ietf-wg-cellar/matroska-specification/wavpack.md

 ### Lossless And Lossy Multi-track File

-For multitrack files, a WavPack files uses multiple block to store all channels.
+For multi-track files, a WavPack files uses multiple block to store all channels.
 We store each channel block consecutively into a Matroska `Block`, with the size of each block after the common header data.

 * Block